 The mill was built here by the Swedish soldiers in 1616 and is one of the oldest mill buildings in Estonia.
 The watermill was a place for milling grain and meeting people.
 The mill has repeatedly burnt and has been restored.
 However, by the 21st century the watermill has finished its activity and its walls lie recumbent as if in sleep on the banks of the Põltsamaa River.

-Across the road, opposite of the Rutikvere Manor is the Jäägi Farm, where pilgrims can stay overnight.
+Across the road, opposite of the Rutikvere Manor is the Jäägi Farm.

 In Jäägi Farm has lived and worked a variety of families and people.
 In 1926–38 lived here Richard von Pistohlkors.
 After that municipality constable bought the farm.
 During the Soviet occupation was there in first a medical assistant officer and a vet’s reception, but then until 1965, an outpatient clinic of Doctor Kukemilk, who has returned back from Russian prison.